arcuru/cmprss/README.md

 - tar
 - xz

+## Install

+Installation is available through source code and cargo. `cargo install cmprss` will install the latest version.

+For Nix users, the repository contains a flake and an overlay. `nix run github:arcuru/cmprss`

 ## Usage

 The primary goal is to infer behavior based on the input, so that you don't need to remember esoteric CLI arguments.